Looking after yourself through unemployment

 This article is adapted from a piece previously published on Beyond Blue’s Heads Up website

-Even as we move towards COVID normal, it’s important to recognise that businesses are closing or running at significantly decreased output due to circumstances beyond their control.
+Even as we settle into COVID normal, it’s important to recognise that businesses are still closing or running at significantly decreased output due to circumstances beyond their control.
 We recognise that it is heartbreaking for business owners who have to stand down staff, and equally distressing for employees who suddenly find themselves without employment.

 It can take a serious toll on many aspects of people’s lives – their health and mental wellbeing, relationships and families, as well as how they see their future.
-These feelings of distress can be heightened during periods of uncertainty, such as what we are seeing with the COVID-19 outbreak.
+These feelings of distress can be heightened during periods of uncertainty – and undoubtedly, the COVID-19 pandemic has caused significant upheaval.

 Losing your job or financial security may trigger feelings akin to grief including: